electronicarts/ea-async/README.md

 It's recommended to add this as a default option to launchers in IntelliJ projects that use ea-async.

 #### Option 2 - Runtime
-On your main class or as early as possible, call at least once:
+In your main class, or as early as possible, call at least once:
 ```
 Async.init();
 ```
-Provided that your JVM has the capability enabled, this will start a runtime instrumentation agent.
+This will start a runtime instrumentation agent provided that your JVM has the capability enabled.
-If you forget to invoke this function, the first call to `await` will initialize the system (and print a warning).
+The first call to `await` will initialize the system and print a warning if you forget to invoke this function.

-This is a solution for testing and development, it has the least amount of configuration.
+This is a solution for testing and development with the least amount of configuration, but it might interfere with JVM debugging.
-It might interfere with JVM debugging.
 This alternative is present as a fallback.

 #### Option 3 - Run instrumentation tool